walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 multithreaded process calls `fork`?
 The answer is that only the thread that invoked the system call is copied to the child process, but the state of the global memory remains the same, and that includes the state of mutexes and semaphores held in another thread.
-That means you can execute a very restrict set of operations in the child process.
+That means you can execute a very restricted set of operations in the child process.
 Allocating memory from the heap is dangerous, as the heap is often protected by a mutex, and another thread could be in the middle of a heap allocation when the process was forked.
 Trying to allocate